Intermittent fasting has become super popular lately, and with good reason!

 What Is Intermittent Fasting?

-What Are The Benefits Of Intermittent Fasting, And Why Does It Work?
+The Benefits Of Intermittent Fasting, And Why It Works

 •Boosting HGH and Balancing Hormones: Intermittent fasting has been shown to boost production of human growth hormone (HGH) and balance out other hormones like insulin.
 This supports the healing process of the body and helps it achieve homeostasis with greater ease.